How To Break Away From The Past And Start Living For Today

 Let’s say that the 30th Anniversary High School reunion is coming up and you’re invited.
 Since a good friend is arranging it, you feel obligated to attend as you don’t want to offend.

-So you plan on arriving late and then develop an exit plan to leave early, this especially if it gets too uncomfortable.
+So you plan on arriving late and then develop an exit plan to leave early, especially if it gets too uncomfortable.
 No one will notice you anyways, let alone talk to you.

-So you feel anxious because you think you’ll be ignored, which has always happened in the past.
-You walk in quickly and quietly, take a peek around and find a dark corner to hide, and avoid eye contact with anyone who may recognize you.
+You walk in quickly and quietly, take a peek around and find a dark corner to hide, and avoid eye contact with anyone who might recognize you.

-So the next time that this type of social invitation comes your way, what you’ll do is recreate the same scenario.
+So the next time this type of social invitation comes your way, what you’ll do is recreate the same scenario.

 Formulated Beliefs Of The Past

-Something triggers, you then begin to formulate a belief regarding what it means, and then that belief overtakes you, as you begin to predict what’s going to happen, this when it comes to similar future situations.
+Something triggers, and you begin to formulate a belief regarding what it means, and then that belief overtakes you.

 Then what you do is act based on what you anticipate will happen, and then end up creating the exact scenario that you were expecting almost identically.